brpanchal/sobeys_automation/fileagent_status_control/README.md

 **Configuration Setup**
 Create and configure the following files:
-1.env: Include environment variables such as API keys, database URLs, etc.
+1. .env: Include environment variables such as API keys, database URLs, etc.
-2.node_list.json: It includes the node information like hostname, os_type and initparms details
+2. node_list.json: It includes the node information like hostname, os_type and initparms details eg..  {
-    eg..  {
             "node": "<node_name>",
             "hostname": "<node>.sobeys.com",
             "os_type":"windows or unix or AIX",
             "fileagent.enable": "N"
           }
-    1) Allowed config of fileagent.enable: "Y" or "y" or "N" or "n" only.
+    Allowed config of fileagent.enable: "Y" or "y" or "N" or "n" only.
-    2) fileagent.enable: not allowed any other value apart "Y" or "y" or "N" or "n" CD File Agent status naming conventions: y/n for Unix ; Y/N for Windows
+    CD File Agent status naming conventions: y/n for Unix ; Y/N for Windows
+3. Run this utility.
+It will updated the file agent status based on the configuration defined in the node_list.json.
+When running in "execute" mode, it will first take the backup of the existing configuration and then update the fileagent status (Parameter name: fileagent.enable).
+Note: It doesn't update any other parameters.

 **Installation Steps:**
 1. Clone the repository